Gan-Jiang/Self-Driving-P2-Traffic-sign-classifier/README.md

 Overview
 ---
-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+In this project, I use convolutional neural networks to classify traffic signs in the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+After the model is trained, I try out the model on some images of traffic signs that I find on the web.
+This is the second project of udacity self-driving car engineer nanodegree.
+The codes are in Traffic_Sign_Classifier.ipynb.

-The Project
+### What I did
 ---
-The goals / steps of this project are the following:
+The steps of this project are the following:
-* Load the data set
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
+* Load the data set.
+The data are preprocessed into training data and test data.
+There are 39209 training examples and 12630 testing examples.
+* Explore and visualize the data set.
+I conduct a histgram of the labels in the training set and test set.
+I find that the distributions in the training set and test set are not the same.
+* Preprocess the data so that it has zero mean and the same variance.
+Then, I do train-validation split, and generate additional data by rotate the images in the training dataset by [-15, 15] degrees.
+The size of the training dataset is trippled.
+* Implement a 5 layer neural network with first 2 layer convolutional layers.
-* Use the model to make predictions on new images
+* Use the model to make predictions on 5 new images online.
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: